-Born on an adjacent farm, Blanton joined what was then George T. Stagg Distillery as an office boy at the age of 16.
+Born on an adjacent farm to the Distillery, Blanton joined what was then the George T. Stagg Distillery as an office boy at the age of 16.
 Over the next several years, Blanton was promoted and given experience in every department at the Distillery.
 Little did he realize the role he would play in the perseverance of the Distillery during prohibition or the massive expansion of the plant.

 Col. Blanton’s invaluable contributions to the Distillery and the industry as a whole are now honored with Blanton’s Single-Barrel Bourbon.
 Introduced in 1984, it was the world’s first single-barrel bourbon, a concept that Blanton himself originally utilized for his own private stock and entertaining.
 As Albert Blanton did, Buffalo Trace Distillery continues to honor traditions of the past, while embracing the changes of the future.